828-kalyan/Hospital-website1/README.md

 one platform for seamless consulting and paperless forms.
 The website has a health bot for any inquiries and details.
 Through an interactive form, users can fill out health-related information without getting tired.
+Users can translate any kind of text on the website with a text translator built with Azure AI services.
 The user can learn about health information through the latest health blogs.

 ## Screenshots